clearpaint/veokiller/README.md

 Week 3:
 Received NVIDA Jetson Xavier NX Dev kit.
 Loading image https://developer.nvidia.com/embedded/jetpack-sdk-514
 Will try and get a simple project going and feed it some video .

+Had a little trouble, the BSP on the device was for a really old image, had to download and install an ancient version on the sd card and load Ubuntu.
+I have the developer kit booting up and the serial connection working.

+Next is to start a small project and learn the compilers for this stuff.